foodZipper

 Evening snack (if needed)

-Banana · Warm milk or chamomile tea · Small handful of cashews · Tart cherry (natural melatonin support)
+Banana · Warm milk or chamomile tea · Small handful of macadamia nuts or pistachios · Tart cherry (natural melatonin support)

 Consider light movement only after 7pm